 BUSINESS & INFORMATION TECHNOLOGY NPS Code SCED Code NPS Course Title Number of Semesters Credits Per Semester Prerequisite(s) EXPKYB18 EXPKYB36 12005 KEYBOARDING 1 2 0 None Course Description: This course is designed for middle school students to develop and enhance touch skills for entering alphabetic, numeric, and symbol information on a keyboard.
 Students compose and produce personal, educational, and professional documents.
-COMPSOL 10010 COMPUTER SOLUTIONS 1 0 None Course Description: Students are introduced to the world of business using the computer as a problem-solving tool.
+COMPSOL 10010 COMPUTER SOLUTIONS 1 0 None on using basic touc Course Description: Students are introduced to the world of business using the computer as a problem-solving tool.
 Emphasis is placed on using basic touch keyboarding skills to complete a variety of projects incorporating word processing, database, presentation, and spreadsheet software.
 Basic internet safety and computer maintenance issues are important components of this course.
-DIGIN DIGINFY 10900 DIGITAL INPUT TECHNOLOGY 1 2 0 None Course Description: Digital Input Technologies introduces new and emerging input devices (e.g., speech- and handwriting- recognition software, tablets, cloud computing software applications, headsets/microphones, scanners, digital cameras, digital video cameras, mobile devices, keyboards, mice, etc.) to prepare students for using tools that are becoming standard in the workplace and everyday life.
-PENDING 12151 MAKE IT YOUR BUSINESS (YOUNG ENTREPRENEURS) 7 TH /8 TH GRADES 1 0 None Course Description: Students design, establish, and operate a small group or class business, producing a service or product that meets an identified school or community need.
+DIGIN DIGINFY 10900 DIGITAL INPUT TECHNOLOGY 1 2 0 None software, tablets, cl oud computi but Technologies introduces new and emerging in ng software applications, headsets/microphones, to prepare students for using tools that are becor scanners, digita al cameras, di gital video cameras, mobile PENDING 12151 MAKE IT YOUR BUSINESS (YOUNG ENTREPRENEURS) 7 TH /8 TH GRADES 1 0 None Course Description: Students design, establish, and operate a small group or class business, producing a service or product that meets an identified school or community need.
 Emphasis is placed on the Introduction and application of business terminology, basic entrepreneurship concepts, and fundamental business principles.
-BA1201 12005 KEYBOARDING APPLICATIONS (FULL YEAR) 2 .5 None numeric, and symbol documents.
-The co ol informatior operative ed proved posit rse is designed for secondary school students to n on a keyboard.
-Students compose and produce ucation model is available for this course.
-Studen ion with continuing supervision throughout the sc a variety of per its combine clas sonal, educat sroom instruc ional, and professional tion and supervised on-the-
+BA1201 12005 KEYBOARDING APPLICATIONS (FULL YEAR) 2 .5 None Course Description: This course is designed for secondary school students to develop and enhance touch skills for entering alphabetic, numeric, and symbol information on a keyboard.
+Students compose and produce a variety of personal, educational, and professional documents.
+The cooperative education model is available for this course.
+Students combine classroom instruction and supervised on-the-job training in an approved position with continuing supervision throughout the school year.
+Note: This course is offered to middle school students for high school credit.